hancheester/SearchRankChecker/README.md

 Button `Show` is to display page results with ranking number.

-Button `Repeat` is to go back to Search page and perform the search again using the same search term, URL and search engine for better user experience.
+Button `Repeat` is to go back to *Search* page and automatically perform the search again using the same search term, URL and search engine for better user experience.

-Button `Delete` is to delete the row from database.
+Button `Delete` is to delete the entry from database.

 The search results table supports filtering, sorting and pagination.